dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

 # Best Practices: Writing Legible, Good Code

 ## Motivation
 All fellows will have to write code that is usable and understandable by their peers and partners, and potentially other 3rd parties.
 What does that entail in practice?
-Many fellows are coming from academic backgrounds, have programming skills that are self-taught, and have never worked collaboratively on a software project before.
+Many fellows are coming from academic backgrounds, have self-taught programming skills, and have never worked collaboratively on a software project.
 We want to help them establish good habits and avoid common mistakes.

 (Adapted from Tutorial by Kevin Wilson, 2016 DSSG Technical Mentor)

 ---

-# There is only one law of good coding:

-**Code is for humans, not for computers**
----
+# For whom do we write code?

 ## What you write (for people).